trilogy-group/ws-eng-react-native-assessment/README.md

 ## Assessment Steps

 1. [Start the code in Gitpod](#running-in-gitpod), and take a look at [the feature requirements](#feature-for-you-section) and [the grading criteria](#evaluation-criteria) described below.
-Please do NOT fork this repository.
+   - Please do NOT fork this repository.
 You will share your code changes as a git diff at the end.
+   - When writing code, make sure to be on the `rwa/cross-platform-mobile-v6` branch.
+Pull it regularly to ensure you have the latest changes from the remote.
 2. Implement the feature described below, while following the quality bar listed below.
 3. Record a demo video (maximum 1 minute) in which you show the acceptance test listed below.
 We recommend using [Loom](https://www.loom.com/) as it is free, easy to set up, and works on all platforms.
 4. [Submit your work](#submitting-your-work) by following the instructions below.